Warren981026/SandwichSketch/FPGA/README.md

 # FPGA implementation
 ## File description

-- `UltraCoco/`: the main implementation of UltraCoco
+- `SandwichSketch/`: the main implementation of SandwichSketch
 - `CocoSketch/`: the main implementation of CocoSketch

 ## Experimental setup